overdodactyl/ShadowFox/README.md

 ## Discussion

-* Chat about ShadowFox Slack - [invitation link](https://join.slack.com/t/shadowfox-workspace/shared_invite/enQtMzI5Nzk5OTk1MjcxLThkMDgwOGE5ZDY1MDUyNjIwNWQ2MTlmMjEwZTJiZmZjYTUxODM4ZTRkNzhiNGRhZTFhMjdjMTFjMTQ3YjZjYzU)
+* Chat about ShadowFox on Slack - [invitation link](https://join.slack.com/t/shadowfox-workspace/shared_invite/enQtMzI5Nzk5OTk1MjcxLThkMDgwOGE5ZDY1MDUyNjIwNWQ2MTlmMjEwZTJiZmZjYTUxODM4ZTRkNzhiNGRhZTFhMjdjMTFjMTQ3YjZjYzU)

 ## Find a bug?
 Have a feature request?
 Have any questions?